 This was not the first time that a child was saved.
 Back in 2018, flight attendants trained in ECPAT/The Code’s policy, prevented another case of sexual exploitation of a 14 years old girl.
 She had been groomed by strangers through social media and trafficked.
 The airline staff worked together with law enforcement to help stop the criminals and protect the girl until she could be reunited with her family.

-You can learn more about the story here:
+You can learn more about the story by clicking on the link(s) below:

 Challenges ahead as offenders find new ways to sexually exploit children